Digest: sha-512=\vdtholisticseo8nOJRJH6OWUDBPE=, unixsum=69

 What is Digest HTTP Header?

 The Digest HTTP header is a response HTTP header that contains a small value created by a hash function from the entirety of the message.
 The Digest HTTP header is a response header that contains a hash of the resource that was requested.
 The Digest HTTP Header is calculated using the complete representation.
-Multiple digest values are also conceivable for a single resource, as the representation is determined by the Content-Type and Content-Encoding.
+Multiple digest values are conceivable for a single resource, as the representation is determined by the Content-Type and Content-Encoding.

 What is the Syntax of Digest HTTP Header?